AVEVA/AF-SDK-Programming-Online-Course/README.md

 Although this course is intended for beginners to AF SDK, a prerequisite is prior development experience with .NET and Visual Studio.

 ## PI Developer Series
-This associated course is a part of the PI Developers Series.
-See these other related links:
+This associated course is a part of the PI Developers Series offered by OSIsoft Learning.
+See the links below for more information.

 | OSIsoft Learning Title | Course Website | GitHub Repository |
 | :--- | :---: | :---: |